-Prior to making any distributions to the unitholders as described above, the holders of ETOLP preferred units are entitled to receive, when, as, and if declared by ETOLP's general partner out of legally available funds for such purpose, cumulative quarterly cash distributions.
-Unless otherwise determined by ETOLP's general partner, distributions on the ETOLP preferred units are deemed to have been paid out of available cash with respect to the quarter ended immediately preceding the quarter in which the distribution is made.
+Holders of Series C Preferred Units are entitled to receive, when, as, and if declared by our general partner out of legally available funds for such purpose, cumulative quarterly cash distributions.
+Unless otherwise determined by our general partner, distributions on the Series C Preferred Units are deemed to have been paid out of our available cash with respect to the quarter ended immediately preceding the quarter in which the distribution is made.